 - If the Learner engages in problem behavior, prompt him or her to request a break.
 Deliver the break if the Learner follows the prompt.
 If the Learner does not request a break, it may be necessary to alternate between prompting the Break Card or repeating the demand so the Learner understands that he or she will not be able to escape the task unless a break is requested. *It is important to note that sometimes the problem behavior may increase before it decreases when starting a new intervention.

 - Create a generalization plan to gradually increase the Learner’s ability to wait to take a break and increase his or her engagement in tasks and situations that he or she previously used the problem behavior to escape.

 Step 4: Collect and analyze intervention data.

 How do you know if it is working?
 Once the Break Card intervention has been introduced, begin collecting data on the success of the intervention.
 Positivity collects data on the frequency of use of the Break Card as well as the events that the Card’s use was associated with.
 Users may also consider collecting data on the level of independence with which the Learner requests the break in some cases.
 Additional data can be captured in the Notes section of the Learner’s data report.

-If the intervention is working, the Learner is likely to be requesting breaks independently and his or her problem behavior has decreased.
-The team should begin to make adjustments to expectations, such as increase the level of task demands, decreasing the length of breaks or the amount of breaks available, for example.
+If the intervention is working, the Learner is likely to be requesting breaks independently and his or her problem behavior will have decreased.
+The team should begin to make adjustments to expectations, such as increase the level of task demands, decreasing the length of breaks, or the amount of breaks available, for example.
 Continue to make sure the Break Card is present during selected activities to ensure he or she can request a break in the presence of increased demands or expectations.

 If the Learner continues to require prompting to take a break, attempt to fade prompts systematically to build towards independence.
 Team members may need to document the level of prompting to assist in this process.
 The goal is for the Learner to request a break independently.